You found our guide to company retreat ideas.

 For inspiration, here is a guide to corporate travel incentive programs.

 Meeting in person is not always possible.
 Even if your team cannot travel or gather to one central location, you can still hold a fun and engaging retreat.
 Remote retreats give teammates the opportunity to come together, learn, receive updates, align in terms of company goals and direction, and mingle with coworkers.
-Activities might include virtual-all-hands addresses, Zoom happy hours, online awards ceremonies, and webinars.
+Activities might include all-hands announcements, Zoom happy hours, online awards ceremonies, and webinars.

 Corporate retreat ideas & activities